 Last Updated on

-If you are installing an Intex Pool, then one important consideration is what to put under the pool to protect the bottom from punctures.
+If you are installing your Intex pool for the first time, then one of the important considerations you should decide is what to put under the Intex pool to protect the bottom from punctures.

 No matter what style of Intex Pool you are installing, this decision can make a big difference in how long your pool will last.

-Here are 4 ideas of what to put under Intex Pools
+Here are 4 Ideas of What to Put Under Intex Above Ground Pools

 The Intex Ground Cloth is included with most Intex Pool sets.
 It provides added protection for the pool bottom from rocks, twigs, or other items that could potentially puncture the liner.
 However, even though Intex Pools, in general, receive good reviews from the owners, the Ground Cloth is generally described as a sub-standard item and is too thin to provide much real protection.
 This is why many Intex Pool owners decide to opt for another option.